 Marketing to Doctors, Part 4: Lead Generation

-For others in the series click here.
+For others in the series, click here.

 Define Your Universe.

 You could write an entire 2,000-word blog post on segmentation.
 In fact, I already have.
 Start there if you haven’t already.
-Figure out your primary audiences (not forgetting staff) and how you want to slice and dice them accordingly to specialty, geography, practice size, demographics, etc. Ideally, you should have a pretty specific set (or sets) of criteria at the end of this exercise.
+Figure out your primary audiences (not forgetting staff) and how you want to slice and dice them according to specialty, geography, practice size, demographics, etc. Ideally, you should have a pretty specific set (or sets) of criteria at the end of this exercise.

 Want all the details on how to market to doctors?